Short-staffed Minnesota Wild shut out 3-0 by St. Louis Blues

 They continued to dominate puck possession and went on to receive only their second power play of the game, but they failed to capitalize on the advantage and ended 0-for-3.

-To make matters worse for them, the Blues' Brayden Schenn polished off a 2-on-1 out of the penalty box at 14 minutes to double St. Louis' lead.
-Saad picked up his second point of the night on the play.
+To make matters worse for them, the Blues' Brayden Schenn polished off a 2-on-1 out of the penalty box at 14 minutes into the third period to double St. Louis' lead.
+Brandon Saad picked up his second point of the night on the play.
 Schenn added an empty-net goal with six seconds to go.
-Ultimately, the Wild outshot the Blues 24-4 in the third.
+Ultimately, the Wild outshot the Blues 23-4 in the third.

-St. Louis goaltender Thomas Greiss warded off all that pressure, turning a ho-hum effort into a well-earned 36-save shutout.
+St. Louis goaltender Thomas Greiss warded off all that pressure, turning a ho-hum effort into a well-earned 35-save shutout.

 As a result, Kaprizov's point streak at home ended at 14 games, which tied the franchise record also held by Marian Gaborik (2007-08).
 During this run, Kaprizov racked up 10 goals and 15 assists for 25 points.